‘She was so little:’ Mom delivers premature ‘miracle’ baby in car during Texas storm

-DALLAS (NewsNation Now) — A Texas couple says their newest edition to their family is nothing short of a miracle.
-Helen and Abiey Woldemichael’s daughter was born three 3 ½ months early.
+DALLAS (NewsNation Now) — A Texas couple says their newest addition to their family is nothing short of a miracle.
+Helen and Abiey Woldemichael’s daughter was born 3 and a half months early.

 Helen gave birth to Amari, at 25 weeks gestation, in the back seat of their SUV during Texas the winter storm.
 Helen said she thought her contractions were just false labor, known as Braxton Hicks contractions.

-“They were starting to get stronger, but I didn’t think it was the real deal,” Heather recalled.
+“They were starting to get stronger, but I didn’t think it was the real deal,” Helen recalled.
 “I didn’t think they were actually labor contractions.”

-As her contractions became more intense, Heather and her husband Abiey decided to head to the hospital as snow continued to fall outside.
+As her contractions became more intense, Helen and her husband Abiey decided to head to the hospital as snow continued to fall outside.

 “I kind of freaked out a little bit,” Abiey said.
 “The roads were slippery.
 The snow actually turned to ice… black ice.
 So it was in a pretty bad condition.”

-Note: Correction: This story has been updated to reflect that Helen is the name of the mother.